 Cook on low for a further 2 hours or on high for 1 hour.

-Season with the parsley and salt and pepper and serve ladled over thick slices of toasted sour-dough bread or as a pie under a pile of buttery mashed potato.
+Season with the parsley and salt and pepper and serve ladled over thick slices of toasted sour-dough bread.

 Nutrition Information per Serving (254g)